 At 43mm in diameter, it’s also the largest offering in the series.
 The chronograph is available on either a leather or stainless steel bracelet and is powered by the 27-jewel Oris Cal.
 771 (base SW510).
 The movement itself features chronograph functionality, hacking seconds, and a 48-hour power reserve.

-Other than its charming embellishments on the strap, the Limited Edition Movember model is every bit the Divers Sixty-Five that has been taking the market by storm over the past few years.
+Other than their 38mm case size, full-bronze construction, and fun pastel dial colors, these Oris Divers Sixty-Five Cotton Candy models are every bit the vintage-inspired dive watch that has been taking the market by storm over the past several years.
 The crystal is domed and treated with an anti-reflective coating and the Caliber 733 movement is based on the Sellita SW 200-1.
-The case offers water-resistance up to 100 meters, and the bezel is unidirectional.
-Lastly, just like the other models, the lume present on the dial is Super-LumiNova for a long-lasting glow.
+The bronze case offers water resistance up to 100 meters, and the matching bezel is unidirectional.
+Lastly, just like the other models, the lume present on the dial is vintage-colored Super-LumiNova for a long-lasting glow.